BHA COVID-19 Safety Management Plan

 - To download required registration forms, see the Rego Forms & Resources page.

-- Masters' Specific Rules - within the Competitiion Rules and Requirements (see link above) the section titled "2.20 Masters Hockey League (MHL)" contains a number of requirements that are sepecific to the Masters Competition.
-To view more information via this Website, tap "Masters" in the main menu then navigate to "General Info" then " Masters Rules ".
+- Masters' Specific Rules - within the Competitiion Rules and Requirements (see link above) the section titled "2.19 Masters Hockey League (MHL)" contains a number of requirements that are sepecific to the Masters Competition.

-- Guidelines for Ball Persons - Use of Ball Persons restricted to BHL1 matches subject to requirements of Rule 2.11 of the BHA Comp Rules.
+- Guidelines for Ball Attendants - Use of Ball Attendants is restricted to BHL1 matchesper Rule 2.11 of the BHA Comp Rules.

 Club Officials are also referred to this link within the Hockey Australia Website .

 - Use of Drones (Hockey) - A notice was circulated to all Clubs 17 May 2017 regarding the use of drones and BHA Hockey matches - link .
 The Civil Aviation Safety Authority (CASA) has also published Safety Information on the same subject which includes references to sport - link .
-See Sub-section 2.21.3 of the BHA Competition Rules & Requirements 2019 v1.1.
+See Sub-section 2.20.3 of the BHA Competition Rules & Requirements 2021 v1.

 - BHA Incident Report (General)